sarazong/dsp/lessons/statistics/6-1-household_income.md

 The **fraction of households reporting a taxable income below mean** is 0.66.

-The median would not be affected by the assumed upper bound.
+The median would not be affected by the assumed upper bound since the ranking of the data doesn't change.
 However, skewness, Pearson's skewness, and mean would be affected.
-A upper bound of 100 millions instead of 1 million would increase the mean dramatically, and extend the distribution to the right.
+A upper bound of 100 millions instead of 1 million would increase the mean dramatically, and extend the right tail of the distribution.